Kevin27182/knard-lab-three/README.md

 `TableObserverData` is a new data structure that has a `dataDisplay` field that holds the display data, and a `details` field that holds the details for the `DetailsPanel`.
 Each subscriber was added to the `TablePanel` as a `TableObserver`, and whenever the table is updated, `TablePanel` sends an update to all subscribers.
+This change allowed for the removal of a lambda expression from `Main.java`, making the class easier to read.
 * **Decorator:** The `StatsPanel` class was converted to a Decorator for `DetailsPanel`.
 Instead of extending `DetailsPanel`, `StatsPanel` now *has* a `DetailsPanel` field and acts as a `DetailsPanel` wrapper class.
 The methods in `StatsPanel` now operate on the